VamsiMuraparthi/VamsiMuraparthi/README.md

 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on live projects
-- 📫 How to reach me @vamsimuraparthi
+- 📫 Reach me @vamsimuraparthi

 <!---
 VamsiMuraparthi/VamsiMuraparthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.